Isoperimetric inequality for Finsler manifolds with non-negative Ricci curvature: The relative perimeter as a Borel measure

 \section{The relative perimeter as a Borel measure}

 This appendix is devoted in proving that the relative perimeter can be extended uniquely to a Borel measure.
-Notice that in the result that follow, it is not needed the fact that $\Lambda_F<\infty$, the compactness of closed balls, and any convexity hypothesis.
+Notice that in the result that follow, it is not needed the fact that $\Lambda_F<\infty$, the forward-completeness, and local forward convexity.
 We follow the line traced in~\cite{Mirandajr.03}.